The free splitting complex of a free group II: Loxodromic outer automorphisms: Background

-\paragraph{Attracting laminations, $\L(\phi)$, expansion factor homomorphism $\PF$.} \quad \\ Given $\phi \in \Out(F_n)$ its set of \emph{attracting laminations} $\L(\phi)$ is the finite collection of all sets of lines $\Lambda \subset \B$ such that $\Lambda$ is the closure of a single bi-recurrent, nonperiodic line $\ell \in \Lambda$, and there is an open set $U \subset \B$ and $k \ge 1$ such that $\{\phi^{ik}(U) \bigm| i \ge 0\}$ is a neighborhood basis of $\ell$ (equivalently of $\Lambda)$.
+\paragraph{Attracting laminations and the set $\L(\phi)$.} Given $\phi \in \Out(F_n)$ an \emph{attracting lamination} is a set of lines $\Lambda \subset \B$ which is the closure of a single bi-recurrent, nonperiodic line $\ell \in \Lambda$ for which there is an open set $U \subset \B$ and $k \ge 1$ such that $\{\phi^{ik}(U) \bigm| i \ge 0\}$ is a neighborhood basis of $\ell$ (equivalently of $\Lambda)$.
 We call $U$ an \emph{attracting neighborhood} of $\ell$, and we call $\ell$ a \emph{generic line} of $\Lambda$.
-When $\phi$ is rotationless we may take $k=1$, in which case there is a bijection between the set of \eg\ strata of any representative \ct\ $\fG$ and the set $\L(\phi)$.
-We need two characterizations of this bijection: $H_i \leftrightarrow \Lambda$ if and only if a generic leaf of $\Lambda$ is contained in $G_i$ but not in $G_{i+1}$; and $H_i \leftrightarrow \Lambda$ if and only if the free factor system $[G_i]$ properly contains the free factor system $[G_{i-1}]$ and $[G_i]$ is the support of the union of the lines in the lamination $\Lambda$ and the lines carried by $[G_{i-1}]$; the equivalence of these is a direct consequence of the \ct\ defining property \textbf{(Filtration)}.
+We use $\L(\phi)$ to denote the finite set of all attracting laminations of~$\phi$.
+If $\phi$ is rotationless then we may take $k=1$ in the definition of an attracting neighborhood, in which case there is a natural bijection between the set of \eg\ strata of any representative \ct\ $\fG$ and the set $\L(\phi)$.
+We need two characterizations of this bijection: $H_r \leftrightarrow \Lambda$ if and only if a generic leaf of $\Lambda$ has height $r$; equivalently $H_r \leftrightarrow \Lambda$ if and only if the free factor system $[G_r]$ properly contains the free factor system $[G_{r-1}]$, and $[G_r]$ is the support of the union of the lines in the lamination $\Lambda$ and the lines carried by $[G_{r-1}]$; the equivalence of these is a direct consequence of the \ct\ defining property \textbf{(Filtration)}.
 Also, there is a pairing between elements of $\L(\phi)$ and the elements of $\L(\phi^{-1})$ characterized by the property that paired laminations have the same free factor support.
-See sections 3.1 and 3.2 of \BookOne.
+See Sections 3.1 and 3.2 of \BookOne.

+Suppose that $\Lambda^+ \in \L(\phi)$ corresponds to $H_r$.
+By Lemma 3.1.15 of \BookOne, if both ends of a line $\ell \in \Lambda^+$ are dense in $\Lambda^+$ then $\ell$ is generic; the converse is obvious.
+We say that $\ell $ is \emph{semi-generic} if exactly one of its ends is dense in~$\Lambda^+$ and is \emph{ageneric} if neither of its ends is dense in~$\Lambda^+$.
+Lemma 3.1.15 of \BookOne\ also states that ageneric leaves are entirely contained in $G_{r-1}$ and so form a sublamination $\Lambda$, called the \emph{ageneric sublamination}, that is the unique maximal proper sublamination of $\Lambda$.
+The free factor support $\F_{ag}$ of the ageneric sublamination is proper because it is contained in the free factor system determined by~$G_{r-1}$.